Evaluating Loudspeaker Performance

 Repeatable Loudspeaker Measurements

-Adding to the above complexities are the role physical dimensions play in acoustics.
+Adding to the above complexities is the role physical dimensions play in acoustics.
 The range of human hearing is commonly accepted to be 20 Hz to 20 kHz, and the corresponding range of wavelengths of sound in air at room temperature is 17.2 m to 17.2 mm (56 ft to 0.68 in).
 At 20 Hz, a typical loudspeaker is tiny compared to the wavelength of sound, and it behaves like a point source, radiating uniformly in all directions.

 At 20 kHz, the opposite is true; a typical loudspeaker is large compared to the wavelength and its radiation pattern is radically different in all directions.
 Furthermore, the wavelength at 20 kHz is close to the diameter of a typical measurement microphone (12.7 mm or ½ in), making measurements highly sensitive to small changes in microphone position.

 Despite the challenges involved, when recommended procedures are followed using quality test equipment, it is possible to make good, repeatable loudspeaker measurements.
-In general, measurement standards represent consensus among industry experts concerning test conditions, practices, etc., that will help to ensure that devices are tested in a meaningful, consistent, and repeatable way.
+In general, measurement standards represent a consensus among industry experts concerning test conditions, practices, etc., that will help to ensure that devices are tested in a meaningful, consistent, and repeatable way.

-International standards covering loudspeaker measurements are IEC 60268-5, Sound system equipment, Part 5: Loudspeakers.
+International standards covering loudspeaker measurements are IEC 60268-5, Sound system equipment, and Part 5: Loudspeakers.
 It should be noted that this standard applies to passive loudspeaker drive units and passive loudspeaker systems only (i.e., excludes loudspeakers with built-in amplifiers).
 Owing to the widespread use of powered speakers today in professional audio and consumer applications, work to revise IEC loudspeaker measurement standards is in process.